aolle/aolle.github.io/_pages/about.md

 title: "About"
 ---

-Angel is a Specialist Solution Architect with 10+ years of experience in IT, and has also served as a private tutor as well as a university professor.
+Angel is a Specialist Solution Architect with over 10 years of experience in IT, as well as a seasoned private tutor and university professor.

-He obtained a Bachelor's degree in [Computer Engineering](https://web.archive.org/web/20100623022420/http://www.etse.urv.cat/sections/general/guia_docent/caES/2002_2003/guiadocent_2002_2003_informatica.pdf) from [Universitat Rovira i Virgili](https://www.etse.urv.cat/en/) (Escola Tècnica Superior d'Enginyeria), where he also completed the teaching certificate.
-He obtained two Master's degrees in [Computer Engineering](https://web.archive.org/web/20111115230620/http://www.uoc.edu/estudis/titulacions/enginyeria_informatica/pla_estudis/index.html) from [Universitat Oberta de Catalunya](https://www.uoc.edu/portal/en/index.html), where his Master's thesis was [research-oriented](https://www.uoc.edu/portal/_resources/CA/documents/qualitat/qualitat-titulacions/informatica-multimedia-telecomunicacions/20091221_Memoria_MPL_VERIFICADA_n.pdf), providing his with competencies related to the field of scientific research.
+He earned a Bachelor's degree in [Computer Engineering](https://web.archive.org/web/20100623022420/http://www.etse.urv.cat/sections/general/guia_docent/caES/2002_2003/guiadocent_2002_2003_informatica.pdf) from [Universitat Rovira i Virgili](https://www.etse.urv.cat/en/) (Escola Tècnica Superior d'Enginyeria), where he also completed a teaching certificate.
+Currently, he is pursuing a university degree in Psychology to broaden his expertise.
+Additionally, he holds two Master's degrees in [Computer Engineering](https://web.archive.org/web/20111115230620/http://www.uoc.edu/estudis/titulacions/enginyeria_informatica/pla_estudis/index.html) from [Universitat Oberta de Catalunya](https://www.uoc.edu/portal/en/index.html), where his Master's thesis was [research-oriented](https://www.uoc.edu/portal/_resources/CA/documents/qualitat/qualitat-titulacions/informatica-multimedia-telecomunicacions/20091221_Memoria_MPL_VERIFICADA_n.pdf), providing his with competencies related to the field of scientific research.
 Currently published [here](https://www.recercat.cat/handle/2072/251627) at [RECERCAT - Dipòsit de la Recerca de Catalunya](https://www.recercat.cat/quees).

-Additionally, he has authored some of the course materials for the Master's degree in Data Science, and has also served as a university professor for programming university courses in the BSc in Computer and Telecommunications Engineering.
+Angel has authored course materials for the Master's degree in Data Science and has taught programming university courses within the BSc in Computer and Telecommunications Engineering.
+He has also taught advanced courses in DevSecOps as part of a specialized university program.

-As a Specialist Solution Architect, he is currently focused on open source technologies for the enterprise, and he also participates in events as a speaker.
+As a Specialist Solution Architect, his current focus is on leveraging open-source technologies for enterprise solutions.
+He is also an active participant in industry events as a speaker.

-During his professional career, he has worked as a software engineer, consultant, and support engineer, with a strong customer-oriented focus.
-His journey has afforded him the opportunity to travel throughout his country, as well as provide on-site assistance to clients in various regions of Europe, including Germany, the Netherlands, and Belgium.
-In his support role, he has helped clients worldwide.
+Throughout his career, Angel has worked as a software engineer, consultant, and support engineer, always maintaining a strong customer-oriented approach.
+His roles have allowed him to travel extensively within his country and across Europe, providing on-site assistance to clients in regions including Germany, the Netherlands, and Belgium.
+In his support role, he has aided clients worldwide.

-In his free time, he focuses on hardware and software security, as well as contributing to open source projects.
+In his free time, Angel is passionate about hardware and software security and contributes to open-source projects.
 He is currently one of the developers for the [OWASP WebGoat project](https://owasp.org/www-project-webgoat/).

 *Any opinions expressed are solely my own and do not express the views or opinions of my employer*.

 # Workshops

-During my role as a Solutions Architect at Red Hat, I've had the opportunity to design various workshops tailored to our clients' needs.
+In my role as a Solutions Architect, I've had the privilege of designing a range of workshops tailored to meet the specific needs of our clients.

-These workshops encompass cutting-edge topics, delving into the expansive realm of the OpenShift ecosystem, modern application development practices, robust DevSecOps methodologies, and the intricacies of bolstering security through Single Sign-On (SSO) solutions.
+These workshops cover advanced and innovative topics within the expansive OpenShift ecosystem, modern application development practices, robust DevSecOps methodologies, and the critical enhancement of security through Single Sign-On (SSO) solutions.

-Each of these workshops reflects a dedication to remaining at the cutting edge of industry trends and a commitment to delivering invaluable insights and skills to our clients in these vital areas.
-These workshops consistently demonstrate the capacity to provide high-impact, forward-thinking solutions that empower our clients to excel in a constantly evolving technological landscape.
+Each workshop is crafted to stay at the forefront of industry trends, delivering valuable insights and practical skills that empower our clients in these essential areas.
+These sessions consistently showcase our ability to provide high-impact, forward-thinking solutions, enabling our clients to thrive in an ever-evolving technological landscape.

-Visit the [Workshops](/workshops) section for more information.
+For more details, please visit the [Workshops](/workshops) section.

 # Publications